Mu0n/pistondefense/README.md

 - Make the splash screen read and display strings from the end of the ROM instead of direct instructions
 - Keep score
-- Retune the game using an oscillator crystal in the MHz ranger rather than a clock timer in the kHz range
+- Retune the game using an oscillator crystal in the MHz range rather than a clock timer in the kHz range
 - Make the following enemies increase speed
 - Give the player multiple pistons that can independantly break
 - Create new types of enemies